terry623/StreetViewer-Frontend/README.md

-# Terry Lin's Side Project
+# Terry Lin's Side Project Client
-The website about photography.
+The website is about photography.